WilliamZhang20/Flight-Tracker/README.md

 ## Future Updates

-- A web app to see the past flights on a map
+- A web app to see the past flights on a map or to livestream data.
 - Hosting the web server on my Raspberry Pi to open the website from anywhere
 - A more advanced SDR receiver setup where parts can be manually chosen to be added or not, like the bias tee, amplifier, type of antenna, etc.